kul-arun/tecforz-study-notes/microservices/spring-boot.md

 * Spring is all about dependency injection.
 Define the dependencies via Spring annotations like @Component, identify them using component scan, then inject them via @Autowired.
 * Spring modules and spring projects extend the spring ecosystem.
 They provide good integration with other frameworks like Hibernate/JPA, JUnit, etc.

 * Spring MVC is a Spring module.
-It simplifies the bvilding of web apps and REST APIs.
+It simplifies the building of web apps and REST APIs.
 * Annotations like @Controller, @RestController, @RequestMapping, etc are provided by it.

 * Even to build a simple app, a lot of configuration is required when we use Spring and Spring MVC.
 Spring Boot is a Spring Project that helps with this, We can build production-ready apps quickly using Spring Boot